-This Official Statement, which includes the cover page, inside cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of \$118,585,000 principal amount of Revenue Anticipation Notes, 2020 Series B (the "2020 Series B Revenue Anticipation Notes") and \$88,205,000 principal amount of Revenue Anticipation Notes" and together with the 2020 Series B Revenue Anticipation Notes, the "Notes").
+This Official Statement, which includes the cover page, inside cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of \$108,710,000 principal amount of Tax Anticipation Notes, 2021 Series A (the "2021 Series A Tax Anticipation Notes"), \$108,265,000 principal amount of Tax Anticipation Notes, 2021 Series B (the "2021 Series B Tax Anticipation Notes" and together with the 2021 Series A Tax Anticipation Notes, the "2021 Tax Anticipation Notes"), \$108,290,000 principal amount of Revenue Anticipation Notes, 2021 Series A (the "2021 Series A Revenue Anticipation Notes, and \$39,330,000 principal amount of Revenue Anticipation Notes, and together with the 2021 Series B (the "2021 Series A Revenue Anticipation Notes, and together with the 2021 Series A Revenue Anticipation Notes, and together with the 2021 Series A Revenue Anticipation Notes, and together with the 2021 Series A Revenue Anticipation Notes, and the 2021 Revenue Anticipation Notes, the "2021 Tax Anticipation Notes, the "2021 Tax Anticipation Notes, the "2021 Tax Anticipation Notes, the "2021 Series B Revenue Anticipation Notes," and the 2021 Revenue Anticipation Notes together with the 2021 Tax Anticipation Notes, the "2021 Tax Anticipation Notes, the "Notes").
 The Notes are dated the date of delivery.
-The interest rate, maturity and price or yield of the Notes are set forth on the cover page of this Official Statement.
+The interest rates, maturities and yields of the Notes are set forth on the cover page of this Official Statement.
 The Notes are not subject to redemption prior to maturity.

-This Official Statement consists of the front section and Appendices A through H. The front section of this Official Statement sets forth information concerning the Notes, including payment provisions of the Notes, the use of proceeds of the Notes, the nature of the Notes and the rights of holders of the Notes, and certain other information relating to the Notes.
+This Official Statement consists of the front section and the Appendices hereto.
+The front section of this Official Statement sets forth information concerning the Notes, including payment provisions of the Notes, the use of proceeds of the Notes, the nature of the Notes and the rights of holders of the Notes, and certain other information relating to the Notes.
 APPENDIX A sets forth information about the County, including information about the County's financial condition and certain economic factors affecting the County.
 The County's audited financial statements for the fiscal year ended December 31, 2019 are included by specific reference in APPENDIX B. APPENDIX C sets forth the form of opinion to be rendered by Bond Counsel in connection with the issuance of the Notes.
 APPENDIX D sets forth information about outstanding indebtedness of the County and the Nassau County Interim Finance Authority ("NIFA").
-APPENDIX E sets forth information about the estimated outstanding bonded indebtedness of political subdivisions within the County.
+APPENDIX E sets forth information about the County.
 APPENDIX F sets forth information about the County's workforce.
-APPENDIX G sets forth certain economic and demographic information about the County.
-APPENDIX H sets forth actual and preliminary pro forma projected cash flows of the County for certain periods.
+APPENDIX G sets forth certain economic and demographic information about the County for certain periods.